 depending on soil type symptoms

-Once roots and stems have been cleaned correctly, identification can be made using the Root and Stem Base Disease Guide
+Once roots and stems have been cleaned correctly, identification can be made using the Root and Stem Base Disease Identification Guide

 Early symptoms of take-all include stunting and chlorosis of foliage and blackening of the roots, seen usually from March onwards depending on severity.
 Whiteheads tend to occur in patches but are not always apparent.